OSVR/OSVR-Core/plugins/unifiedvideoinertialtracker/README.md

 - Port the pre-calibration tool to this tracker tracker core, along with a new JSON file format for calibrated beacons.

+### Video Tracker Shared (blob detection, etc)

+- Option for "max area" as a blob filter parameter: the new "edge hole extractor" is much better at not recognizing random splotches of sunlight as blobs, but a max area filter would be cheap and easy and save computation down the line by reducing `n`...

 ### Tracker Core (`uvbi-core`)

 In general, the things that sound like large design changes are actually stubbed in or theoretically functional, but not tested/used in the current limited plugin interface that just sets up the core to track the HDK.